anvitakodru/anvitakodru/README.md

 ## Hi!
 I'm Anvita.

-### An aspiring engineer, a hobbyist artist and a curious being.
+### An aspiring engineer/analyst, a hobbyist artist and a curious being.

 - 🔭 I've worked with [Societe Generale](https://www.societegenerale.com/en) as a software engineer intern and with [Microsoft IDC](https://www.microsoft.com/en-in) as a project mentee.
 - 🌱 I'm a final year student at the Indian Institute of Technology Guwahati, pursuing a BTech in Electronics & Electrical Engineering.